People's Liberation Army Navy: 1950s and 1960s

 Through the upheavals of the late 1950s and 1960s the Navy remained relatively undisturbed.
 Under the leadership of Minister of National Defense Lin Biao, large investments were made in naval construction during the frugal years immediately after the Great Leap Forward.
 During the Cultural Revolution, a number of top naval commissars and commanders were purged.

 Naval forces were used to suppress a revolt in Wuhan in July 1967, but the service largely avoided the turmoil affecting the country.
-Although it paid lip service to Mao and assigned political commissars aboard ships, the Navy continued to train, build, and maintain the fleets as well the coastal defense and aviation arms, as well as in the performance of its mission.
+Although it paid lip service to Mao and assigned political commissars aboard ships, the Navy continued to train, build, and maintain the fleets as well the coastal defence and aviation arms, as well as in the performance of its mission.

 1970s and 1980s

-In the 1970s, when approximately 20 percent of the defense budget was allocated to naval forces, the Navy grew dramatically.
+In the 1970s, when approximately 20 percent of the defence budget was allocated to naval forces, the Navy grew dramatically.
 The conventional submarine force increased from 35 to 100 boats, the number of missile-carrying ships grew from 20 to 200, and the production of larger surface ships, including support ships for oceangoing operations, increased.
 The Navy also began development of nuclear attack submarines (SSN) and nuclear-powered ballistic missile submarines (SSBN).

 In the 1980s, under the leadership of Chief Naval Commander Liu Huaqing, the navy developed into a regional naval power, though naval construction continued at a level somewhat below the 1970s rate.
 Liu Huaqing was an Army officer who spent most of his career in administrative positions involving science and technology.
 It was not until 1988 that the People's Liberation Army Navy was led by a naval officer.
 Liu was also very close to Deng Xiaoping as his modernization efforts were very much in keeping with Deng's national policies.

 While under his leadership Naval construction yards produced fewer ships than the 1970s, greater emphasis was placed on technology and qualitative improvement.
-Modernization efforts also encompassed higher educational and technical standards for personnel; reformulation of the traditional coastal defense doctrine and force structure in favor of more green-water operations; and training in naval combined-arms operations involving submarine, surface, naval aviation, and coastal defense forces.
+Modernization efforts also encompassed higher educational and technical standards for personnel; reformulation of the traditional coastal defence doctrine and force structure in favour of more green-water operations; and training in naval combined-arms operations involving submarine, surface, naval aviation, and coastal defence forces.

 Examples of the expansion of China's capabilities were the 1980 recovery of an intercontinental ballistic missile (ICBM) in the Western Pacific by a twenty-ship fleet, extended naval operations in the South China Sea in 1984 and 1985, and the visit of two naval ships to three South Asian nations in 1985.
 In 1982 the navy conducted a successful test of an underwater-launched ballistic missile.
 The navy also had some success in developing a variety of surface-to-surface and air-to-surface missiles, improving basic capabilities.